FeatureToggleStudy/common-utils/README.md

 ============

 A Zend Framework 2 module which currently does logging.
 The idea with this was to perhaps create a shared library that was needed across front-end,back-end,membrane.
-The requirements for the logger will built from this ticket in JIRA: https://opgtransform.atlassian.net/browse/SDV-309
+The requirements for the logger will built from this ticket in JIRA: https://opgtransform.atlassian.net/browse/SDV-309.
+Any update to this library means that you need to run composer for all three repos to update the logging for it.

  There is a sample configuration file for the logger contained [in this repo](https://github.com/ministryofjustice/common-utils/blob/master/config/sample.logger.global.php) logger.global.php needs to be in the repo where you want logging.
 An example is [here](https://github.com/ministryofjustice/opg-core-back-end/blob/master/config/autoload/logger.global.php)